georgeck/SummAIze/README.md

 # OpenAI API example app

 This is an example app that uses OpenAI API `gpt-3.5-turbo` model to generate a summary of any web article from its URL.
+The code is based on the [Quick-Start guide](https://github.com/openai/openai-quickstart-node.git) from [OpenAI](https://platform.openai.com/docs/quickstart/setup).

 ## Demo Video
+The following video explains how the application works.

 https://user-images.githubusercontent.com/124426/222802030-b88eb70d-74f6-4b4e-8a82-871447239c11.mp4

 ## Setup